matrix-profile-foundation/tsmp/README.md

 R Functions implementing UCR Matrix Profile Algorithm (<http://www.cs.ucr.edu/~eamonn/MatrixProfile.html>).

-This is under development and is intended to be a MP toolkit
+This is under development and is intended to be a general purpose MP toolkit

-Further files will be provided with actual use cases as ‘Classification’, ‘MOTIF extraction’, ‘MDS visualization’, etc.
+After basic tools are finished and API is mature, further functions for ‘Classification’, ‘MOTIF extraction’, ‘MDS visualization’ etc. will be added.

 Please be welcome to suggest improvements.